Embotics/Scenarios/Apply-SaltStack-State/README.md

 # Applying a SaltStack State

-This scenario explores using Embotics® Commander® to apply a SaltStack state on a new or existing system.
+This scenario explores using Snow® Commander® to apply a SaltStack state on a new or existing system.

 ## Change Log